Updated April 14, 2021

 - Click “Find Page” and enter the page number, and

 - Either click “Find Page” or press the enter button on your keyboard to be taken to the desired page.

 Another way to direct a judicial official to a specific page of a document is for the party to open the document in CaseLines, click on “Find” at the top of the screen, and then click on the “Direct Others to Page” button.
 This will send a message to all other parties that they can click on to be taken to the same page.
-In virtual hearings, this is preferred over sharing your Zoom screen because the writing in the document is often too small for the judge or master to read on the laptop screen where Zoom is displayed.
+In virtual hearings, this is preferred over sharing your Zoom screen because the writing in the document is often too small for the judge or associate judge to read on the laptop screen where Zoom is displayed.
 Directing others to a page in CaseLines is also preferred because it protects the privacy of personal notes made in CaseLines which would be shown if you share in Zoom.

 Tip: To access a quick reference guide on directing others to a page, login to CaseLines and then click the following link: https://caselines.freshservice.com/support/solutions/articles/2000024311-13-direct-others-to-a-page